-Prerequisite(s): 3 sem. hrs. of philosophy or third year standing.
-(3-0; 3-0) RELS 386 Global Theologies (3 sem. hrs.)
+Prerequisite(s): 3 sem. hrs. of philosophy or third-year standing.
+(3-0) RELS 386 Global Theologies (3 sem. hrs.)
 This course seeks to extend the study of theology to the manner in which non-Western communities of Christians endeavour to shape their world by their faith.
 Special emphasis is given to examining Christology and Soteriology from a cross-cultural perspective and to the manner by which both Western and non-Western traditions may interact to enrich hermeneutics, missiology, and biblical and systematic theology.
-Prerequisite(s): RELS 285 or instructor's consent.
-(0-0; 3-0) RELS 387 Christian Theology in Ecumenical Dialogue CP (3 sem. hrs.)
+Prerequisite(s): RELS 111 or 112, or instructor's consent.
+(3-0) RELS 387 Christian Theology in Ecumenical Dialogue (3 sem. hrs.)
 A survey and analysis of the main achievements of the ecumenical theological dialogue process among the Christian churches, and the significant challenges still facing that dialogue today.
 This course utilizes texts from Catholic, Protestant Evangelical, Eastern Orthodox, and Anglican sources, and guest lecturers from Catholic, Evangelical, and Orthodox traditions.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): RELS 160.
-(0-0; 3-0) RELS 388 Liturgy and Saraments CP (3 sem. hrs.)
+(3-0) RELS 388 Liturgy and Sacraments (3 sem. hrs.)
 Introduces students to the significance and variations of embodied engagements with the Christian mysteries.
 Drawing upon liturgical experience, sacramental engagement, and liturgical and sacramental theology, students will consider definitions of the sacramental, the role of particular sacraments, how the sacraments affect the experience of God, the pedagogical nature of liturgy, and the influence of liturgy and the sacraments both inside and outside of the Church.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): RELS 160 or instructor's consent.
-(3-0; 0-0) RELS 395 Being in Christ: Christian Spritual Traditions (3 sem. hrs.)
+(3-0) RELS 395 Being in Christ: Christian Spiritual Traditions (3 sem. hrs.)
 An experience of Christian spiritual traditions through two primary ways of knowing: historical and archival as well as experiential and embodied.
 Students will investigate the history of Christian spiritual traditions in order to develop a foundational understanding of spirituality as practiced throughout Christian history, and will also learn to creatively apply their knowledge of spiritual practice to a life of "skillful Christian living."
-Prerequisite(s): re RELS 101 and RELS 102, and one of RELS 160, RELS 271 or RELS 272 (RELS Core Foundations courses) RELS 398 Radical Religion in the 16th to 18th Centuries (3 sem. hrs.)
-This course examines radical Christian movements from the Reformation period to the early Enlightenment, including: 16th century Anabaptism, German Spiritualism, radical German Pietism and American Pietism, early English Separatism, radical Puritanism, the Levellers, early Baptists, the Philadelphian movement, and the Methodist movement.
-Class time is divided between lectures and seminar discussion of primary source readings.
-NB: Not offered every year.
-See department chair.
-Cross-listed: HIST 398.

-Prerequisite(s): 6 sem. hrs. of History including HIST 107, 111, 112; or 362.
-(0-0; 3-0) RELS 399 Catholic Spirituality in the Modern World CP (3 sem. hrs.)
+Prerequisite(s): RELS 111 and 112; and one of RELS 160, 271, or 272.
+RELS 399 Catholic Spirituality in the Modern World (3 sem. hrs.)
 An analysis of the teachings on prayer and the devout life of Catholic spiritual writers whose teachings still enrich the life of the Church today: especially St. Theresa of Avila, St. John of the Cross, St. Bernard of Clairvaux, St. Bonaventure, St. Francis De Sales, St. Therese of Lisieux, and the Venerable John Henry Newman.
 This course includes an overview of controversial topics such as the rise of "Centering Prayer," the "New Age" movement, and an analysis of the teachings of the Catechism of the Catholic Church, and reflections on the Catholic Tradition of Spirituality from non-Catholic perspectives.
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
 Prerequisite(s): RELS 160, or equivalent with instructor's permission.
-(3-0; 0-0) RELS 400, 480 Directed Studies (3, 3 sem. hrs.)
-Independent but guided research in a specialized area of interest to student.
-RELS 400 designates biblical content courses; RELS 480, theological/cultural emphases.
+(3-0) RELS 400, 480 Directed Studies (3, 3 sem. hrs.)
+Independent but guided research in a specialized area of interest to the student.
+NB: RELS 400 designates biblical content courses; RELS 480 designates theological/cultural emphases.
 Prerequisite(s): Consent of department chair.